minetest-mods/technic/manual.md

 water block adjacent to the geothermal generator.
 This increases the generator's output, with the maximum output achieved with two adjacent blocks of each liquid.

+### wind generator ###

+The wind generator is an MV power generator that generates a moderate amount of energy from wind.
+To operate, the generator must be placed atop a column of at least 20 wind mill frame blocks, and must be at an elevation of +30 or higher.
+It generates more at higher elevation, reaching maximum output at elevation +50 or higher.
+Its surroundings don't otherwise matter; it doesn't actually need to be in open air.

 administrative world anchor
 ---------------------------